uQr/cordova-docs/tutorial-cordova-5/README.md

 As with Gradle, if you encounter an unexpected build error specifically for Android, see if the error references Cordova plugin source code.
 If so, update it by removing the plugin using the "Installed" tab of the config.xml designer and re-add the plugin.
 If you cannot determine which plugin is causing the issue, you can opt to proactively upgrade all of them.

-If the problem persists, see the recommendations under "[Migrating an Existing Project to Use Gradle](#gradle-migrate)" for additional troubleshooting tips.
+If the problem persists, see the recommendations in the [tips and workarounds](../tips-and-workarounds/general/README.md#plugin-troubleshoot) section of our docs for additional troubleshooting tips.

 ## More Information
 * [Read tutorials and learn about tips, tricks, and known issues](../Readme.md)